corbtastik/yolo/index.md

 - jekyll
 ---

-Yolo is laser focused on static single page sites, and while anyone can Yolo, it's purposely built for cerebral, techie, picture taking folk.
+Yolo is laser focused on static single page sites, and while anyone can Yolo, it's purposely built for writers, techies, and picture taker folk.

 ##### Goals for Yolo

-###### 1. Live our best single page life.
+###### 1. Live the best single page life.

-Nurture _one-and-only-one_ page sites like we nurture our pets.
+Pamper single page sites like we pamper our pets.

 ###### 2. Strive for simplicity.